vipickering/vincentp/services.md

 summary : "Vincent Pickering Consultant Front-end Architect and Developer Services"
 ---

-## Front end Consultancy and Code Reviews
+## Frontend Consultancy and Code Reviews

 I believe good consultancy happens face to face on site.
 I will speak with project stakeholders building a clear picture of the problem(s) or issues that your team face.